- Bacterial Vaginosis (BV) is the most common cause of vaginal discharge.

 If you have bacterial vaginosis, your health care provider will likely either give you a prescription for a cream or gel that you put into your vagina with an applicator or a prescription for pills that you take by mouth.
-You should let your health care provider know about any other medications that you are taking.
+You should let your HCP know about any other medications that you are taking.
 If you use a vaginal cream or gel, you should NOT use tampons during the treatment because it will absorb the medication and make it less effective.
 Metronidazole or clindamycin are two antibiotics used to treat bacterial vaginosis.
 The medication works pretty quickly to cure BV, but you need to make sure that you take ALL of the medication for it to work.
 Many women choose the vaginal gel because the pills can cause nausea and a metal taste in your mouth.
-Others prefer the oral medication because they don't want to insert a cream in the vagina.
+Others prefer the oral medication because they don’t want to insert a cream in the vagina.
 Both are effective.

 - You should not use douches or vaginal deodorant sprays.
 Although they may help cover up the odor, they will not cure the infection, and they might make your infection worse.

 - Condoms may help to lessen the chance of getting BV if you are sexually active because the semen doesn’t change the bacteria in the vagina.
 Even though BV is more common in young women who have sexual intercourse with many partners, treatment of a male partner does not prevent future BV infections.